Single or double (aka “confirmed”) opt-in… it’s always been a dilemma for marketers.

 The idea is to have a single opt-in list which you use for signups in the normal way.

-But, instead of using this as your main list, you simply set up a series of followup emails that push for a confirmation link click.
+But, instead of using this as your main list, you simply set up a Campaign of reminder emails that push for a confirmation link click.
 So, if you were offering a lead magnet, you would send a series of reminders for them to click and go get it.